 Studies have repeatedly shown that immediate bystander CPR combined with defibrillation within 3-5 minutes of a collapse can help improve cardiac survival rates.
 There have been several instances in Boston where quick CPR and AED use have helped save a life.
 For example, Olivia Quigley, a 6-year-old girl who collapsed at an East Boston school in 2009, was saved by the combination of immediate bystander CPR and AED, among other treatment.
 If you don't know CPR, we encourage you to learn.

 Boston EMS maintains a database of over 1,000 AEDs throughout the City - mostly in public buildings, athletic clubs and large office towers.
 To have the most updated system possible, we need to know the location of every AED in Boston.
-If your business or organization has an AED, please report its location through our new online form.
-The AED Location Form is also available in PDF format to download and print.
-For questions, please contact Deputy Superintendent Claire McNeil at (617)-343-1115 or send an email to email@example.com.
+If your business or organization has an AED, please report its location through our online form.
+The form is also available in PDF format to download and print.
+For questions, please contact Deputy Superintendent Claire McNeil at 617-343-1115 or contact Boston EMS.
 Boston EMS can also help an organization choose the best defibrillator and train staff.

 Boston EMS teaches courses on CPR and how to use an AED.
 Remember, you are never alone in an emergency.
 Call 911 for help.